sighingnow/jekyll-gitbook/_pages/Digital.md

 ![DC_Lab.12.19_Error_WebexCC_Auth_5](/assets/images/DC_Lab_12.19._Error_WebexCC_Auth_5.png)

 ### 3.4.
-Variable does not exist or has empty value
+Variable does not exist or has an empty value

 Here is an example where the variable assigned to one of the parameters of flow node does not exist or has empty value.
 Flow debugger disaplays ***onError*** error next to the affected ***Create Task*** node.